SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 setInstanceHandle(multiDataLogger_Instances)
 ```

-- Module should provide a function 'setFlowConfigPriority' to set the status if the FlowConfig should have priority (see chapter [FlowConfig Parameter Logic](#flowconfig-parameter-logic) ) and an event named 'OnNewStatusFlowConfigPriority' to provide this status.
+- The module should provide a function 'setFlowConfigPriority' to set the status if the FlowConfig should have priority (see chapter [FlowConfig Parameter Logic](#flowconfig-parameter-logic) ) and an event named 'OnNewStatusFlowConfigPriority' to provide this status.

 - The module should provide a function 'getStatusModuleActive' to inform the CSK_Module_FlowConfig if the features of the module are available on the device the module is running on.